+I too often feel the need to write both ‘prose’ and ‘code’ stuff.
+My favorite editor is vim and I’m using it for any file editing purpose.
 Unfortunately, it can be very uncomfortable to use the same vimrc for writing prose and code.
 When you are writing prose some plugins (or settings) which intended to use while writing code can make your ass burn (and vice-versa).
 You can use autogroup to deal with it, but it’s very inflexible and makes your vimrc look ugly.
 You can also use filetype plugins, but as long as I can see, it’s inflexible too.
-However, I can be wrong with all this stuff and there is some more neat way to solve the problem instead of the next one.

 The main idea is pretty simple - to split vimrc into three parts.
 The first part is the core, where I store the common settings.
 The second and third parts depend on first part and they contain appropriate settings for writing prose or code.
 Such splitting is very scalable and makes possible to manage the whole vimrc for such purpose instead of brainfucking with autogroup or filetype plugins.